+Pastoral care

+11.1

-We have four diocesan trained Pastoral Assistants - one of whom is male (a rare asset in many parishes!).
+We have five diocesan trained Pastoral Assistants - one of whom is male (a rare asset in many parishes!).
 Our PAs offer support within the family of the Church in the form of home and hospital visiting, phone calls and face-to-face conversations both within and outside the church building.
 They also undertake occasional bereavement visits although these are very infrequent as Good Shepherd has few external funerals.

+11.2

 We have two teams of Sidespeople and Welcomers, one for each on the Sunday morning services, and they have a pastoral role and as far as possible welcome everyone by name and identify newcomers and visitors.
 The theory is that newcomers should then be 'matched' with another suitable member of the congregation for the service who can reengage with them afterwards - if they have not already been greeted by others.

+11.3

-Good Shepherd is pastoral by nature!
+Good Shepherd is caring by nature!
 We are aware of kindnesses and important pastoral exchanges given and received each week both within and outside the church building.
 Our informal 'interest' groups (the knitting group, card making group, walking group, banner makers, coffee morning, house groups, etc.) all provide levels of pastoral support; likewise many prayers, phone calls and meetings over coffee happen between members of the church when a need is recognized.

+11.4